 - While this is the official end of our time together, we are happy to arrange you extra nights if you'd like to extend your time in Barcelona, and to provide suggestions for other things to do and see.

 YOUR BARCELONA TRIP INCLUDES

-- All lodging in double-accommodation rooms at the Hotel Oriente for the duration of the tour.
+- All lodging in double-accommodation rooms at the Hotel Regina for the duration of the tour.
 (Single supplement for a private room is available for $530.
 Otherwise we'll work to place individuals of the same gender together.)